With Christmas spending already hitting household finances; another concern is whether UK living costs will rise in the New Year.

 The full state pension will rise above the rate of inflation giving pensioners a welcome boost to their earnings and coping with living costs.

-Sadly for families, there is no increase in child benefit or child tax credits for 2019 as they have been frozen as part of the UK government’s austerity measures.
+Sadly for families, there is no increase in child benefit or child tax credits as they have been frozen as part of the UK government’s austerity measures.
 Rises in these benefits will not be seen until 2020 at the earliest.
 There may be some relief for those on Universal Credit who have struggled with the work allowance; however, these details have not yet been published.

 There is little relief for those who require childcare so they can return to work, as costs of childcare have increased 52% since 2008 whilst wages have only risen 17%, and it is likely this trend will remain, making it harder for working families and working parents to budget.